insight-creative/matthewstire.com/content/tires/_index.md

     When you’re ready for new tires, you simply can’t beat the quality, service and value at Matthews Tire!
 Shop from our large inventory of high-quality tires and let our ASE-certified technicians handle the rest.

     Not sure which tires are the best for your vehicle?
-Use the tire finder tool below, or call your local <a href="/locations/">Matthews Tire location</a> for a free consultation.
+Use our tire finder tool, or call your local <a href="/locations/">Matthews Tire location</a> for a free consultation.
 why_matthews_block:
   heading: Why Matthews Tire?
   body: >-